abcdesktopio/docs/opsdocs/docs/setup/novnc.md

 - An access to the bintray.com website to download a file

-OpenDeskop.io use the amazing projet noVNC. noVNC is a VNC client JavaScript library.
+AbcDeskopio use the amazing projet noVNC. noVNC is a VNC client JavaScript library.
 Before you start using noVNC get some information about it:

 ## noVNC description